The Resistance to Label Noise in K-NN and DNN Depends on its Concentration: Abstract

-We investigate the multi-class classification performance of $K$-nearest neighbors ($K$-NN) and convolutional neural networks (CNNs) in the presence of label noise.
-We first show empirically that a CNN’s prediction for a given test sample depends on the labels of the training samples in its local neighborhood.
+We investigate the classification performance of $K$-nearest neighbors ($K$-NN) and deep neural networks (DNNs) in the presence of label noise.
+We first show empirically that a DNN’s prediction for a given test example depends on the labels of the training examples in its local neighborhood.
 This motivates us to derive a realizable analytic expression that approximates the multi-class $K$-NN classification error in the presence of label noise, which is of independent importance.
-We then suggest that the expression for $K$-NN may serve as a first-order approximation for the CNN error.
-Finally, we demonstrate empirically the proximity of the developed expression to the observed performance of $K$-NN and CNN classifiers.
-Our result may explain the already observed surprising resistance of CNN to some types of label noise.
-In particular, it characterizes an important factor of it by showing that the more concentrated the noise in the data, the greater the degradation in performance.
+We then suggest that the expression for $K$-NN may serve as a first-order approximation for the DNN error.
+Finally, we demonstrate empirically the proximity of the developed expression to the observed performance of $K$-NN and DNN classifiers.
+Our result may explain the already observed surprising resistance of DNN to some types of label noise.
+It also characterizes an important factor of it showing that the more concentrated the noise the greater is the degradation in performance.